Hoʻoponopono: Polynesian antecedents

 In many Polynesian cultures, it is believed that a person's errors (called hara or hala) caused illness.
-Some believe error angers the gods, others that it attracts malevolent gods, and still others believe the guilt caused by error made one sick.
+Some believe error angers the gods, others that it attracts malevolent gods, and still others believe the guilt caused by error makes one sick.
 "In most cases, however, specific 'untie-error' rites could be performed to atone for such errors and thereby diminish one's accumulation of them."

 Among the islands of Vanuatu in the South Pacific, people believe that illness usually is caused by sexual misconduct or anger.
 "If you are angry for two or three days, sickness will come," said one local man.
 The therapy that counters this sickness is confession.
 The patient, or a family member, may confess.
 If no one confesses an error, the patient may die.
 The Vanuatu people believe that secrecy is what gives power to the illness.
 When the error is confessed, it no longer has power over the person.

 Like many other islanders, including Hawaiians, people of Tikopia in the Solomon Islands, and on Rarotonga in the Cook Islands, believe that the sins of the father will fall upon the children.
 If a child is sick, the parents are suspected of quarreling or misconduct.
 In addition to sickness, social disorder could cause sterility of land or other disasters.
 Harmony could be restored only by confession and apology.

 In Pukapuka, it was customary to hold sort of a confessional over patients to determine an appropriate course of action in order to heal them.

 Similar traditions are found in Samoa, Tahiti, and among the Maori of New Zealand.